bxdoan/bxdoan/README.md

 <div align="center">

-> We must believe that we are gifted for something, and that this thing, at whatever cost, must be attained.
+> Simplicity is the easiest path to true beauty.

-> — Marie Curie —
+> — Seishuu Handa —

 </div>